John Felton (assassin)

 Lieutenant John Felton (c.
 1595 – 29 November 1628) was an English army officer who assassinated George Villiers, 1st Duke of Buckingham by stabbing him to death in the Greyhound Pub at Portsmouth on 23 August 1628.
 Charles I of England trusted Buckingham, who made himself rich in the process but proved a failure at foreign and military policy.
-Charles gave him command of a military expedition against Spain in 1625.
+Charles gave him command of a military expedition against Spain in 1625 (the Cádiz expedition).
 It was a total fiasco with many dying from disease and starvation.
-He led another disastrous military campaign in 1627.
+He led another disastrous military campaign in 1627 (the siege of La Rochelle).
 Buckingham was hated and the damage to the king's reputation was irreparable.
 Buckingham's assassination by Felton was widely celebrated by the English public even after Felton's execution.

 Early life

-John Felton was born around 1595, possibly in Suffolk, to a family related to the Feltons of Playford in Suffolk and distantly related to Thomas Howard, 21st Earl of Arundel.
+John Felton was born c.
+1595, possibly in Suffolk, to ‘a very ancient family of gentry in Suffolk, very valorous and of astout spirit’, related to the Feltons of Playford and distantly related to Thomas Howard, 21st Earl of Arundel.
 His father, Thomas Felton, prospered as a pursuivant, one appointed to the task of hunting down those who refused to attend Anglican church services.
 His mother, Elanor, was the daughter of William Wight, the one-time mayor of Durham.

 The family's fortunes declined when Thomas' lucrative position was given to Henry Spiller in 1602.
 Thomas died around 1611, while he was imprisoned in the Fleet Prison for debt, although his widow was later able to secure a £100 per annum pension from the crown.
 Felton's brother Edmund Felton also fell into debt trying to right the wrongs done against his father by Spiller, through petitions and printing and distribution of books and pamphlets.